sandstreamdev/std/README.md

 ##### from

-Converts string to byte array.
+Converts a string to a byte array.

 ###### Type signature